A Coaching Model Created by Nathan Johnston

 Focus on Feedback loops:

-☐ Ask follow-up questions that prompt learners to clarify their perspective.
+☐ Respond to individuals with questions that prompt them to clarify their thoughts, beliefs, and values.

-☐ Respond to learners’ cues with back-and-forth exchanges until they reach their goals of understanding something better or being able to do something better.
+☐ Respond to individuals’ cues with back-and-forth exchanges until they reach their goals of understanding something better or being able to do something better.

 Focus on Reflection and Application:

-☐ Prompt learners to evaluate their effort, and what they might be do differently.
+☐ Prompt individuals to evaluate their effort, and what they might want to do differently.

-☐ Have learners make plans that are specific, time-bound, and measurable.
+☐ Persist in efforts to have individuals make plans that are specific, time-bound, and measurable.

-☐ Lead a conversation in which learners reflect on their challenges and how to overcome them.
+☐ Lead a conversation in which individuals reflect on their challenges and how to overcome them.

 How does the coaching cycle continue?